 The new clinic will allow us to offer high volume spay-neuter services and other affordable veterinary services to pet owners and also to rescue groups, increasing the health and adoptability of homeless animals throughout Atlanta.
 We will also expand our veterinary teams, and extend our hours and days of operation to better serve the public.

 LifeLine’s transformation of Atlanta into a no-kill community means the county shelters need to serve as welcoming adoption centers, with the goal of attracting and creating new families for these animals.
-This can’t effectively happen in the current county shelters.
+This is very challenging to achieve in the current county shelters.

 A hospitable layout in our own private adoption center will facilitate more adoptions of Atlanta’s most vulnerable animals, allowing us to double our private sheltering capacity and greatly increase the number of pets we can place in homes.